 Physics WI: Range and Influence

 WI, or Range and Influence, extends beyond traditional vectors and fields into the fluid dynamics of energy systems, interacting seamlessly through lattice structures—like waves navigating through a light sponge in a balanced stasis.
+At least for the right reference anchor and spatial distances.

 What is WI?